 Ultimately this is a landmark step towards the medical approval of MDMA for the treatment of PTSD.
-Both popular and political support for these trials has been instrumental in clearing the path towards federal approval, which some expect to come as early as 2023.
+Both popular and political support for these trials has been instrumental in clearing the path toward federal approval, which some expect to come as early as 2023.

 We started Tripsitter Clinic to broaden access to a variety of powerful, life-saving psychedelic therapies.
-From the get go, we always said that ketamine is just the start.
+From the get-go, we always said that ketamine is just the start.
 Our team is keeping a close eye on this exciting news, as well as the trials into psilocybin in the treatment of Major Depressive Disorder.
-Pending legality and safety concerns, our goal is to be able to help broaden access to breakthrough healing modalities through Tripsitter Clinic’s brand of at-home, physician directed psychedelic therapy.
+Pending legality and safety concerns, our goal is to be able to help broaden access to breakthrough healing modalities through Tripsitter Clinic’s brand of at-home, physician-directed psychedelic therapy.

 TripSitter Clinic is transforming lives.